33j33/Slack-Privacy-Extension/README.md

 ### Chrome

+Coming soon to Chrome Web Store!

+For manual installation:
 1. Clone or download the repo zip file.
 Unzip the repo if you downloaded it.
-Navigate to `path-to-repo/dist/chrome`
+2. Navigate to `path-to-repo/dist/chrome`
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" by toggling the switch in the top right corner
+4. Enable "Developer mode" by toggling the switch in the top right corner
-4. Click "Load unpacked" and select the `/dist/chrome` directory
+5. Click "Load unpacked" and select the `/dist/chrome` directory
-5. The extension icon should now appear in your browser toolbar
+6. The extension icon should now appear in your browser toolbar

 ### Firefox

+Available in Firefox Add-ons Store: [Slack Privacy Extension](https://addons.mozilla.org/en-US/firefox/addon/privacy-extension-slack/)

+For manual installation:
 1. Clone or download the repo zip file.
 Unzip the repo if you downloaded it.
-Navigate to `path-to-repo/dist/firefox`
+2. Navigate to `path-to-repo/dist/firefox`
-2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-3. Click "Load Temporary Add-on..." and select the `manifest.json` file from the `/dist/firefox` directory
+4. Click "Load Temporary Add-on..." and select the `manifest.json` file from the `/dist/firefox` directory
-4. The extension should be now visible in add-ons
+5. The extension should now be visible in your add-ons

 ## 🛠️ Usage